rrousselGit/provider/README.md

 #### Reusing an existing object instance:

-If you already have an object instance and want to expose it, you should use the `.value` constructor of a provider.
+If you already have an object instance and want to expose it, it would be best to use the `.value` constructor of a provider.

-Failing to do so may call the `dispose` method of your object when it is still in use.
+Failing to do so may call your object `dispose` method when it is still in use.

 - **DO** use `ChangeNotifierProvider.value` to provide an existing [ChangeNotifier].